Nanoionics: Examples

-The examples of nanoionic devices are all-solid-state supercapacitors with fast ion transport at the functional heterojunctions (nanoionic supercapacitors), lithium batteries and fuel cells with nanostructured electrodes, nano-switches with quantized conductivity on the basis of fast ion conductors (see also memristors and programmable metallization cell).
+The examples of nanoionic devices are all-solid-state supercapacitors with fast-ion transport at the functional heterojunctions (nanoionic supercapacitors), lithium batteries and fuel cells with nanostructured electrodes, nano-switches with quantized conductivity on the basis of fast-ion conductors (see also memristors and programmable metallization cell).
 These are well compatible with sub-voltage and deep-sub-voltage nanoelectronics and could find wide applications, for example in autonomous micro power sources, RFID, MEMS, smartdust, nanomorphic cell, other micro- and nanosystems, or reconfigurable memory cell arrays.

-An important case of fast ionic conduction in solid states is that in surface space-charge layer of ionic crystals.
+An important case of fast-ionic conduction in solid states is in the surface space-charge layer of ionic crystals.
 Such conduction was first predicted by Kurt Lehovec.
 A significant role of boundary conditions with respect to ionic conductivity was first experimentally discovered by C.C.
 Liang who found an anomalously high conduction in the LiI-Al2O3 two-phase system.
 Because a space-charge layer with specific properties has nanometer thickness, the effect is directly related to nanoionics (nanoionics-I).
-The Lehovec effect has become the basis for the creation of a multitude of nanostructured fast ion conductors which are used in modern portable lithium batteries and fuel cells.
-In 2012, a 1D structure-dynamic approach was developed in nanoionics for detailed description of the space charge formation and relaxation processes in irregular potential relief (direct problem) and interpretation of characteristics of nanosystems with fast ion transport (inverse problem), as example, for the description of a collective phenomenon: coupled ion transport and dielectric-polarization processes which lead to A. K. Jonscher's "universal" dynamic response.
+The Lehovec effect has become the basis for the creation of a multitude of nanostructured fast-ion conductors which are used in modern portable lithium batteries and fuel cells.
+In 2012, a 1D structure-dynamic approach was developed in nanoionics for a detailed description of the space charge formation and relaxation processes in irregular potential relief (direct problem) and interpretation of characteristics of nanosystems with fast-ion transport (inverse problem), as an example, for the description of a collective phenomenon: coupled ion transport and dielectric-polarization processes which lead to A. K. Jonscher's "universal" dynamic response.